 Trinity, a military Veteran, is currently a Captain in the 139th Regional Support Group (RSG) Louisiana Army National Guard with 20 years of service.
 He received his federal commission on December 4, 2004 from Fort Benning, Georgia, and he graduated from the Signal Officer Basic Course at Fort Gordon, Georgia between 2004 and 2005.
 Trinity holds a Bachelor of Science in Public Administration, specializing in business and finance administration, and an Associate’s Degree in Pre-law from Ferris State University located in Big Rapids, Michigan.

-2027 Magazine Street Location: Chef Edgar utilized marketing analysis data from his graduate program to determine Mayas' location on Historic Magazine Row, the 2000-2100 block of Magazine Street, an exciting variety of architecture, parks, shopping, cafes, restaurants, galleries, and entertainment venues.
+2027 Magazine Street Location: Chef Edgar utilized marketing analysis data from his graduate program to determine Mayas' location on Historic Magazine Row, the 2000-2100 block of Magazine Street, an exciting variety of architecture, parks, shopping, Capture, restaurants, galleries, and entertainment venues.

 Deep Management Experience: Our management team has 41 years combined experience to include military leadership, entrepreneurship, restaurateurship, and involvement in the New Orleans’ restaurant industry.